theNded/SGP/code/README.md

 This will by default clone the submodules [FCGF](https://github.com/chrischoy/FCGF) and [CAPS](https://github.com/qianqianwang68/caps) for 3D and 2D perception, respectively.
 Please follow the instructions in the corresponding repositories to configure the submodule(s) of interest.

 ## Datasets
-For the 3D perception task, please download the [3DMatch dataset](https://drive.google.com/file/d/1P5xS4ZGrmuoElZbKeC6bM5UoWz8H9SL1/view) reorganized by us that aggregate point clouds by scenes.
+For the 3D perception task, please download the [3DMatch dataset](https://drive.google.com/file/d/1P5xS4ZGrmuoElZbKeC6bM5UoWz8H9SL1/view) reorganized by us that aggregates point clouds by scenes.
 The reorganized [test set](https://drive.google.com/file/d/1AmmADbhk5X62Q6CnsbJcwm1BK0Uov1yG/view?usp=sharing) is also available.

 For the 2D perception task, please download the [MegaDepth dataset](https://drive.google.com/file/d/1-o4TRLx6qm8ehQevV7nExmVJXfMxj657/view) provided by the author of CAPS.